 With no power, the saltwater aquarium was absolutely still, almost lifeless, the corals were closing up and the fish looking confused.
-Luckily I have a broken leg and didn’t need to leave home that day, so I had a small bucket and just stirred and turned the water over every 15mins, that ensured there was sufficient temporary water movement within the saltwater aquarium.
-Long story short, the power came on after a total of three hours and everything was fine, but it got me thinking.
+Luckily I had a broken leg and didn’t need to leave home that day, so I had a small bucket and just stirred and turned the water over every 15 minutes, ensuring sufficient temporary water movement within the saltwater aquarium.
+Long story short, the power came on after three hours and everything was fine, but it got me thinking.
 What if this happens again? what if I’m not home?
 What kind of saltwater aquarium backup systems are out there?

 If you own a Vortech pump like me, this could be the best backup solution for your saltwater aquarium.
-EcoTech marine offer a battery backup which can provide up to 30 hours of backup power for your Vortech pump.
-The system comes with a trickle charger and will ensure you are ready for any situation.
+EcoTech Marine offers battery backup for an

 Vortech pump on its own can maintain your saltwater aquarium in a power out.
 It provides plenty of flow and if positioned correctly it will break the surface of the water and aerate.
 This could effectively be used alongside other backup methods like a generator and will ensure you are not caught off guard.
 I personally am ordering one of these at the moment for my saltwater aquarium.

 2. UPS Backup